"Sometimes the only way to truly understand is to understand you can not understand."

 “Its consequences are not restricted to Humans, Orion.
-All Earthlings are equally affected.
-We all possess the similar internal biology that facilitates the reaction.”
+All Earthlings are affected.
+We all possess an internal biology similar enough to facilitate the reaction.”

 “We?”
 I said in utter confusion, furrowing my brow.

 “Yes, all of us.
-The evidence is right before you.”
+A small taste of the evidence is right before you.”
 After she said that, I scanned the length of her body in trepidation.
 Based on my observations of the twelve guards standing nearby and the two who had already left, I determined that the height of the male Zgorbians averaged about three quarters that of the females, but something else had to account for the queen’s exceptional size.

 Things were getting even more bewildering.
 “But you…you’re not—”